top of page

 The choice is in your hands.
 If you go to any city in America, no matter the size, you will most likely find a franchised business.
 I'm from a small city of 500 and we have a subway AND McDonalds.
 The American public has been so accepting of franchising that financial experts refer to franchising as the "wave of the future."
 Sales by franchised businesses now total more than one-third of the U.S. retail market.
 More than seven million people draw their paycheck from a franchised business.
-Over half a million franchised businesses dot the American landscape.
-More and more people are making the decision to get involved with a franchise company with the hope of pursuing the American dream of business ownership.

 Franchising in a business sense is a method of distributing a product or service.
 The franchisor owns the rights to the name or trademark and, for a fee, the franchisee receives the right to do business under the name.
 In most cases, the franchisor will also have a system for doing business that is transferred to the franchisee through an elaborate training program.

 One of the reasons that many franchises have been so successful is that, in franchising, a business synergy is created.
 Franchisees brought together under one trademark can achieve things that as individual business people they could not do.
-Group advertising, buying power and the sharing of ideas are some examples of what can happen.
+Group advertising, buying power, and the sharing of ideas are some examples of what can happen.

 While there are many examples of successful franchises, buying a franchise is no guarantee of success.
 Each year there are failures, both on the part of franchisors and franchisees.